-This 15-Year-Old Got Extra Credit Because She Did An Amazing Drawing Of A Meme On Her Math Test
+This Teen Got Extra Credit Because She Did An Amazing Drawing Of A Meme On Her Math Test

 "It could be influenced by an event that happened to me, or just something completely random," she said.

-Maeve has a habit of drawing on her tests, including those she takes in her Algebra 2 class with teacher Jordan Marks.
+Maeve has a habit of drawing on her tests, including those she takes in her algebra 2 class with teacher Jordan Marks.

 "I've always drawn on my tests for his class and he loves them," Maeve said of her teacher.

 Recently, Maeve had to take a test on logarithms and exponential equations (ugh).
-She said she was getting a little frustrated on a problem, so she decided to do a drawing of the latest and greatest Spongebob meme.
+She said she was getting a little frustrated on a problem, so she decided to do a drawing of the latest and greatest SpongeBob meme.

 Maeve decided to share her proud moment on Twitter, and people totally loved it.